 - 1.1 The State Courts Centre for Dispute Resolution provides Court Dispute Resolution (CDR) services for all civil matters.
-Two main processes mediation and neutral evaluation are used. - 1.2 According to Practice Directions 37 and 38, all non-injury motor accident claims and personal injury claims are to proceed for CDR within 8 weeks after the Memorandum of Appearance has been filed. - 1.3 Neutral evaluation will be used in the CDR sessions for these cases.
+Two main processes mediation and neutral evaluation are used. - 1.2 In accordance with Practice Directions 37 and 38, all non-injury motor accident claims and personal injury claims (including PIMA and industrial accident claims that are commenced in the High Court on or after 1st December 2016 and transferred to the District Court) are to proceed for CDR within 8 weeks after the Memorandum of Appearance has been filed. - 1.3 Neutral evaluation will be used in the CDR sessions for these cases.
 This Appendix sets out the guidelines to be followed by solicitors.